CodeScop/Oge-Mai-Field-Guide/hunts01.md

-LAST UPDATED 28 FEB 2021
+LAST UPDATED 25 MAR 2021

 If you haven't yet, check out my Hunt Intro a couple chapters ago to get a grounding in the Hunt for the Ancients.
 The Hunt for the Ancients started in 2020 as an event that updated on a roughly monthly basis.
 It's grown into one of the more tangled and delightful paths of the game.